iron-fish/website/docs/onboarding/rpc/wallet.md

 }
 `} />

-## wallet/getBalance
+## <GithubCodeLink link="wallet/getBalance"/> wallet/getBalance

-Returns the wallet balance for a given asset, or $IRON if none is specified.
+Gets the wallet balance for the given account and asset.
+If the account is not specified, the default account will be used.
+If the asset is not specified, `$IRON` will be used.

 #### Request